 About Our Farm

 Cheryl Carmona and Aliza Sollins started the Boone Street Farm in Fall 2010, in the East Baltimore Midway neighborhood.
 About 20 years ago, twelve rowhouses on the 2100 block of Boone Street were demolished, leaving two large vacant lots about a quarter acre in size.
 The lots remained vacant until 2010, when Cheryl Carmona talked with neighbors about the idea of growing food in the neighborhood, tested the soil, and adopted the lots.
 Boone Street Farm includes a free community garden for neighbors, one hoop house, and a small fruit orchard, in addition to a small-scale market farm.
 In our first two years, we harvested over 2000 lbs of a large variety of produce, including kale, tomatoes, okra, cucumbers, beets, collards, black eyed peas, peanuts, green onions, garlic, summer squash, and green beans.
-In addition to selling fresh produce, we have also made value-added products such as vegetarian banh mi sandwiches vended at Artscape, or a bloody mary bar at a New Year’s Day event with homegrown canned tomatoes and pickles.
-In our 3rd season, we will continue to offer healthy food options and improve soil and water quality in our neighborhood, work to build economic sustainability and improve our farm infrastructure.
+In addition to selling fresh produce, we have also made value-added products, such as vegetarian banh mi sandwiches vended at Artscape and Bloody Marys with homegrown canned tomatoes and pickles for a New Year’s Day event.
+Moving forward, we will continue to offer healthy food options, improve soil and water quality in our neighborhood, build economic sustainability, and improve our farm infrastructure.
 Community engagement is an important part of our model.
-This year we are focusing on clean community initiatives, expanding our vermiculture system, hosting a series of monthly gardening and cooking workshops in our neighborhood, and collaborating with Cecil Elementary to host an after school garden club to promote science and nutrition education.
+This year, we are focusing on clean community initiatives, expanding our vermiculture system, hosting a series of monthly gardening and cooking workshops in our neighborhood, and collaborating with Cecil Elementary to host an after school garden club to promote science and nutrition education.

 Farmer Profile: Cheryl Carmona, Farm Manager